 This requirement can limit what you can accomplish at your second/third/fourth park of the day and also takes away the flexibility you once had to adjust plans on the fly.

 The third limitation of the new Park Hopper system is park capacity.
 You can pay for that Park Hopper ticket, but you are not technically guaranteed the ability to park hop to any park of your choice.
-The ability to hop to another park is entirely dependent on that other park’s availability and capacity limitations.
+The ability to hop to another park is entirely dependent on the other park’s availability and capacity limitations.
 If the park you want to hop to reaches capacity, then you won’t be able to hop there.

 Disney has implemented a hotline for guests to call to check capacity before traveling to a new park, but the chance for this to happen still begs the question, is it worth it?
-Now keep in mind, we visit the parks essentially every single day of the year and we haven’t had any capacity issues when it comes to Park Hopping, except on rare occasions.
+Now keep in mind, we visit the parks essentially every single day of the year and we haven’t had many capacity issues when it comes to Park Hopping, except on rare occasions.
 On Disney World’s 50th Anniversary, for example, Magic Kingdom reached capacity and Park Hopping was not available for guests seeking to enter that park.
 If you’re planning to travel during an especially busy time, then this possibility is something you’ll want to take into account before purchasing that Park Hopper ticket.

 Another limitation of the current Park Hopper system only applies to select Park Hopper Plus purchases.
 Park Hopper Plus is the add-on where, in addition to being able to Park Hop, you also get a select number of visits to other spots — specifically Disney World’s water parks, certain sports options (like golf or FootGolf), and things like the Mini Golf courses.